Motorway Services Online

 They still have a few funny moments.
 They have a penchant for writing their name on everything, and they love to stick brand logos everywhere too.

 Cobham has been trying to deal with very heavy traffic flows and as a result, every time you visit, the signs and the road layout seem to get more desperate.
+They have been known to get carried away elsewhere too: at Peterborough, they have tried to map the entire complex on a single direction sign, which is blatantly ridiculous and a bit dangerous.

 Extra also like to write important messages in a larger font, which is something so basic that the others tend to miss.
 For pedestrians, they tend to use village-style fingerposts, an unusual touch which adds a more quaint charm.
+At other sites, they use town centre-style blue signs for pedestrians: an attention to detail that goes above and beyond what was asked of them.

 Westmorland